shrikitamir/petadoption/README.md

 ## Description

-This Project uses React for the Front-End, Node.js For the Back-End and mySql as a database.
+- This Project uses React for the Front-End, Node.js For the Back-End and mySql as a database.
-Front-End Deployed on Netlify.
+- Front-End Deployed on Netlify.
-Back-End Deployed on Heroku.
+- Back-End Deployed on Heroku.
-(To use this app features cloning and following the instructions is needed because the Database is needed to log in etc etc..)
+- (To use the app features clone and follow the instructions because the database is needed to register and login)
-Make yourself an admin in the database to see more features in the app.
+- Make yourself an admin in the database to see more features in the app.

 ## Getting Started